thuylt83/exe2powershell/README.md

 **exe2powershell - exe2bat reborn for modern Windows**

+exe2bat reborn in exe2powershell for modern Windows

+exe2powershell is used to convert any binary file (*.exe) to a BAT file.
+The resulting BAT file contains only "echo" command and finally a powershell command to re-create the original binary file.

+This kind of tool is usefull during pentesting when an auditor trigger a shell without any upload feature.
+With "echo" and "powershell" the auditor is able to "upload" any binary file on the targeted system.

-exe2bat reborn in exe2powershell for modern Windows initial author ninar1, based on riftor work, and modernized by ycam exe2powershell - keep up to date : www.asafety.fr / synetis.com
+initial author ninar1, based on riftor work, and modernized by ycam exe2powershell - keep up to date : www.asafety.fr / synetis.com